 St. Gabriel, LA 70776

 Offers undergraduate and graduate programs in sugar engineering in conjunction with other engineering degrees.

 Conducts research to improve sugar manufacturing towards a diversified sugar-processing industry.

 Conducts training sessions with factory managers and their staff on knowledge for reducing sugar losses in processing.
 Facilitates boiler operation compliance and conducts molasses and other special sample analyses.

 Each year the Audubon Sugar Institute conducts a Factory Operations Seminar for representatives of the Louisiana sugar industry.
 Topics from these seminars not only offer projects to increase the efficiency in sugar processing but also include information on new technologies developed to add value to molasses, to directly produce white sugar at the mill and to produce value-added products from sugarcane biomass among others.

 Short courses at Audubon Sugar Institute are designed to increase knowledge of personnel at all levels in the sugar industry and are offered to coincide with the off-crop season.
-The courses range from a four-day class in sugar boiling for pan operators and mill personnel to a four-day training for bench chemists.
-Courses in the technology of sugar production qualify for continuing professional development for registered professional engineers.
+The course curriculum can be customized to meet the needs of the clientele and range from a 1 to 2 week long class in sugar boiling for pan operators and mill personnel to a four-day training for bench chemists.

 Another significant plan is to address as many aspects of industrial development for new byproducts from Louisiana crops as possible, encompassing areas from handling and storage of feedstock to processing to optimization for biofuel specialty chemical production; and from product conceptualization through development to economic analysis and marketability.